 Market risk is the risk that the fair values or future cash flows of a financial instrument will fluctuate due to changes in market prices.
-Market risk consists of currency risk, interest rate risk and other price risk.
-The Company is exposed to market risk with respect to fluctuations in the fair value of its securities.
-The Company's exposure to market risk is limited to the carrying value of securities.
+Market risk consists of foreign currency risk, interest rate risk and other price risk.
+Management has determined that the Company is not exposed to material interest rate risk.
+The Company's management of market risk has not changed materially from that of the prior year.